andesco/calendar-to-mastodon/README.md

-# CalDAV to Mastodon
+# Calendar to Mastodon

-This Cloudflare Worker automatically posts upcoming events (in a public CalDAV calendar) to a Mastodon account.
+This Cloudflare Worker automatically posts upcoming events (in a public [iCalendar][ical] feed) to a Mastodon account.
 It runs daily and checks for meetings scheduled for a configurable number of days ahead.

-## Features
+### Features

 - automatically checks for upcoming events daily
 - posts formatted announcements to Mastodon
 - serverless function via Cloudflare Workers
-- web interface for manual posting, protected by Cloudflare Access
+- web interface for manual posting

+- [Cloudflare Access][access] to enable web interface<small> · ` optional `</small>

 ## Setup